 In 1872, the Douglasses moved to Washington, D.C.
 There were multiple reasons for their move.
 Douglass had been traveling frequently to the area ever since the Civil War.
 All three of their sons already lived in the federal district, and the old family home in Rochester had burned.
 A widely known public figure by the time of Reconstruction, Douglass started to hold prestigious offices, including assistant secretary of the Santo Domingo Commission, legislative council member of the D.C.
 Territorial Government, board member of Howard University, and president of the Freedman's Bank.

 Post-Reconstruction and Death

 On top of his federal work, Douglass kept a vigorous speaking tour schedule.
 His speeches continued to agitate for racial equality and women's rights.
-In 1881, Douglass published his third autobiography, Life and Times of Frederick Douglass, which took a long view of his life's work, the nation's progress, and the work left to do.
+In 1881, Douglass published his third autobiography, The Life and Times of Frederick Douglass, which took a long view of his life's work, the nation's progress, and the work left to do.
 Although the nation had made great strides during Reconstruction, there was still injustice and a basic lack of freedom for many Americans due to "Jim Crow" laws (so-called after a Black character in minstrel shows).